Chapter 3:

 "..."

-I'm not the most pleasant person in the world, but does she have to look at me like I smell like a rotting fish every time we cross paths?
+I mean, okay, I'm not exactly the most pleasant guy in the world, but does she really have to look at me like I reek of rotten fish every time we cross paths?

 While having my little meltdown, I noticed something near where she'd been standing.